Healthy Homes Assessment Bay View

 building insulation inspection

-A warm dry home is a healthy house
+A dry and warm house is a healthy house

 Insulation Bay View

-Insulation needs to be in compliance with the R-values that are appropriate for your region.
+Insulation requirements to be in compliance with the R-values of your area.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

-Find out all the details about the Healthy Homes insulation standard.
+See the full details of this Healthy Homes insulation standard.

 Bay View Moisture Ingress & Drainage